GunterSchmidt/Traveling_Salesman_Problem_Data/README.md

-# Travelling_Salesman_Problem_Data
+# Traveling_Salesman_Problem_Data
-Repository for Travelling Salesman Problems (mostly Euklydian 2D) with their solutions.
+Repository for Traveling Salesman Problems (mostly Euklydian 2D) with their solutions.

 This is a repository for a very large number of TSP-Problems.
 Each package contains 5,000 TSPs.